 To cultivate and advance both artistic curiosity and the importance of the arts in lives of students, arts educators, artists and audiences alike, enhancing the quality of life and health for individuals and society.

-Fundamental aims are artistic excellence and creativity through the development of new works, and the education and development of its students, both physically and mentally, in the professional techniques of dance and music.
+Fundamental aims are artistic excellence and creativity through the development of new works, and the education and development of its students, both physically and mentally, in the professional techniques of dance, music and language.
 DANMAR realizes these core functions - of Education and Production - by way of educational, artistic, social & cultural programs that engage creativity and encourage understanding among people of different cultures and backgrounds.

 DANMAR was first open back in 1999 in Weston Florida and moved to Houston in 2001.
 In order to integrate the community in our mission, we created DAPA in November 2006 which was approved in August 2007 by the IRS as a Charitable organization 501 (C)(3), mainly to promote, preserve and forge new and greater appreciation of world cultures, through different programs in the area of Houston, Texas and its surroundings.